-TOC Online Analytics - Protecting the environment and the plant
+TOC Online Analytics - Protecting the Environment and the Plant

-TOC in wastewater treatment
+TOC in Wastewater Treatment

 For processes in a wastewater treatment plant to be controlled correctly, the relevant parameters are measured at a range of measuring points.
 The results are generated partly using laboratory methods for documentation purposes, as well as using online methods for process control.
-One of these parameters is the TOC (Total Organic Carbon), a sum parameter that measures the content of organic substances in wastewater.
-It is helpful to be able to determine TOC using analysers at various stages in the treatment process.
+One of these parameters is total organic carbon (TOC), a sum parameter that measures the content of organic substances in wastewater.
+It is helpful to be able to determine TOC using analyzers at various stages in the treatment process.

 The online measurement of TOC in the influent acts as an early warning system, which is important in wastewater treatment plants with a high proportion of industrial wastewater.
-Through the use of appropriate buffer tanks, the activated sludge of the biological cleaning stage can be protected against the introduction of high loads of organic compounds (refer to example 1).
-An online TOC measurement in this area requires a particularly robust measuring device in terms of tolerance to problematic components such as fats, particles, and fibres.
+Through the use of appropriate buffer tanks, the activated sludge of the biological cleaning stage can be protected against the introduction of high loads of organic compounds (refer to Example 1).
+An online TOC measurement in this area requires a particularly robust measuring device in terms of tolerance to problematic components such as fats, particles, and fibers.

-A measurement during the primary sedimentation can be used to control and optimise the dosing of nutrient materials in wastewater so avoiding an unfavourable C:N:P ratio (too much carbon).
-A measurement in the effluent of the wastewater treatment plant ensures compliance with official regulations 24 hours a day (refer to example 2).
+A measurement during the primary sedimentation can be used to control and optimize the dosing of nutrient materials in wastewater with an unfavorable C:N:P ratio (too much carbon).
+A measurement in the effluent of the wastewater treatment plant documents compliance with official regulations 24 hours a day (refer to Example 2).

-Organic load: TOC - COD - BOD
+Organic Load: TOC - COD - BOD

-The quantity of organic compounds in a wastewater sample is usually measured indirectly based on the BOD (Biological Oxygen Demand), the COD (Chemical Oxygen Demand), or directly via the TOC.
+The quantity of organic compounds in a wastewater sample is usually measured indirectly based on the biological oxygen demand (BOD), the chemical oxygen demand (COD), or directly via the TOC.
 The much shorter analysis time means that the TOC can be measured online and is therefore the only one of the above parameters that can be directly used for process control.

-Many of the parameters required for compliance with official regulations are regularly analysed internally or in an external laboratory.
-However, mixed samples or representative grab samples are often only tested between one and three times a day, or even less frequently.
-A qualified measurement result is available at best hours later, or in the case of the BOD, sometimes not until several days have passed.
-Furthermore, the mixed and grab samples do not provide any information about the actual concentration profile of a parameter.
+Many of the parameters required for compliance with official regulations are regularly analyzed internally or in an external laboratory.
+However, mixed samples or representative grab samples are often only tested between one and three times a day, and in some circumstances they're testd even less frequently.
+At best, a qualified measurement result is available hours later.
+In the case of the BOD, results are sometimes not available for several days.
+Further, the mixed and grab samples do not provide any information about the actual concentration profile of a parameter.
 If the limit value is exceeded or if there are possible problems in the plant, these are often discovered too late or not at all.
 Online analytics is a reliable tool for continuous monitoring of the wastewater flow.
 It is used to supplement routine laboratory analysis as well as for open-loop control of the treatment process.